chiguire/traceryhx/README.md

 # Welcome to traceryhx!

 This is the port of the current (as of August 2016) tracery2 branch of galaxykate's [original javascript implementation](https://github.com/galaxykate/tracery/tree/tracery2).

-*Status:* The library is able to follow the grammars in the following documentation.
-Works for flash and html5 targets, still not for native.
+The library is able to follow the grammars in the following documentation.

 The original documentation (adapted to Haxe) follows after this section.